shenxn/ha-dyson/README.md

-# HomeAssistant Custom Integration for Dyson
+# Home Assistant custom integration for dyson

 This custom integration is still under development.